sudiptab2100/Wild-Storage/README.md

 ## Python Wrapped C++ Library

 Wild-Storage was a complete Python Implementation.
 Beign a very slow interpreted language it was taking too much time to process files.
 Later I moved some heavy task codebase to C++ and wrapped those in Python using [ctypes](https://docs.python.org/3/library/ctypes.html).
 This helped to process the files ~3x faster.

+## Features

+- Parallel Processing using multiple CPU cores is supported now.
+- C++ Library is used for heavy tasks to make the process faster.

 ## Credits